 Enjoying the patronage of the politician Earl Gower and Vice-Admiral Lord George Anson, Child joined the navy in 1747 aboard the Chester 50, Captain Sir Richard Spry.
 He was commissioned lieutenant on 7 November 1755 whilst serving in the Mediterranean aboard the Unicorn 28, Captain Matthew Buckle, and returned home to become a junior lieutenant aboard the ancient Nore guardship Princess Royal 90, Captain Richard Collins.
 Continuing as a lieutenant on various ships, he saw service at the sieges of Louisbourg in 1758 and Pondicherry during 1760-1.

 In 1777 he commanded the hospital ship Nightingale 22 in the Thames, and he was promoted commander of the storeship Pacific on 30 October 1777.
 After taking her out to North America in the summer of 1778 he was posted captain on 15 May 1780, taking temporary command of the Raisonnable 64 before being appointed to the Europa 64 in December.
-He commanded the latter vessel at the Battle off Cape Henry on 16 March 1781, where she was one of three ships left exposed by the admiral’s poor tactics, losing eight men killed and nineteen wounded, and at the Battle of the Chesapeake on 5 September.
+He commanded the latter vessel at the Battle off Cape Henry on 16 March 1781, where she was one of three ships left exposed by the admiral’s poor tactics, losing eight men killed and nineteen wounded, and at the Battle of Chesapeake Bay on 5 September where she suffered nine men killed and eighteen wounded.
 After returning home the Europe was paid off in March 1782.

 Sometime later Child the Impress Service at Liverpool, and in the autumn of 1795 he was given the command of the enormous Commerce de Marseilles 120, which had been taken into the navy following the occupation of Toulon in 1793.
 Unfortunately the intention of sending her on a secret expedition to the West Indies was subverted by her un-seaworthy condition, and she returned to port with fifteen hundred crew and troops aboard after only a few weeks at sea to be paid off in January 1796.